jiangtian002/learngit/readme.txt

 the first -- the second.

-Creating a new branch is quick.
+Creating a new branch is test & quick.